 Analysis

+A classification system was developed to categorize each data availability statement as either open or closed, with additional ordered sub-categories indicating the degree of openness (see Table 1).
+The system was based on the Findability and Accessibility elements of the FAIR framework,13 the categories used by previous effort to categorize published data availability statements,1,14 and discussion with colleagues.
 The data availability statement for each preprinted record were categorized by two independent researchers, using the groups presented in Table 1, while the statements for published articles were categorized using all groups barring Category 3 and 4 (“Available in the future”).
-The categories are based on the Findability and Accessibility elements of the FAIR framework,13 the categories used by previous effort to categories published data availability statements,1,14 and discussion with colleagues.
 Researchers were provided only with the data availability statement, and as a result, were blind to the associated preprint metadata (e.g. title, authors, corresponding author institution) in case this could affect their assessments.
 Any disagreements were resolved through discussion.
 Due to our large sample, if authors claimed that all data were available in the manuscript or as a supplemental file, or that their study did not make use of any data, we took them at their word.
 Where a data availability statement met multiple categories, or contained multiple data sources with varying levels of openness, we took a conservative approach and categorized it on the basis of the most restrictive aspect (see Supplementary Files XXXX for some illustrative examples).
-We plotted the distribution of preprint and published data availability statements across the seven categories presented in Table 1.
-Records for which the data availability statement was categorized as “Not applicable” (Label 1 from Table 1) at either the preprint or published stage were excluded from further analyses.
+We plotted the distribution of preprint and published data availability statements across the nine categories presented in Table 1.
+Records for which the data availability statement was categorized as “Not applicable” (Category 1 from Table 1) at either the preprint or published stage were excluded from further analyses.

 To assess whether data availability statements change between preprint and published articles, we assessed whether a discrepancy existed between the categories assigned to the preprinted and published statements, and the direction of the discrepancy (i.e. does it become more closed or more open).
 We declare a minor deviation from our protocol,3 in relation to this analysis.
 Rather than investigating the data sharing policy only for journals with the greatest change in openness, we extracted and categorized the data sharing policies for all journals for which preprints had subsequently been published using two categories (1: “requiring/mandating data sharing” and, 2: “not requiring/mandating data sharing”), and compared the change in openness between these two categories.

-To assess whether claims that data will be provided on publication, the data availability statements accompanying the published articles for all records in Category 3 (“Data available on publication (link provided)”) or Category 4 (“Data available on publication (no link provided)”) from Table 1 were assessed, and any difference between the two categories examined.
+To assess claims that data will be provided on publication, the data availability statements accompanying the published articles for all records in Category 3 (“Data available on publication (link provided)”) or Category 4 (“Data available on publication (no link provided)”) from Table 1 were assessed, and any difference between the two categories examined.
 Finally, to assess whether data availability statements also capture code availability, the data availability statement and full text PDF for a random sample 400 preprinted records were assessed for code availability (1: “code availability described” and 2: “code availability not described”).

 Table 1: Categories used to classify the data availability statements